felipeflorencio/Swift-Snippets/README.md

 <details>
 <summary>UIButton</summary>

-Colletion of helpers functions for UIButton and the way to use in your project.
+Collection of helpers functions for UIButton and the way to use in your project.

 Can be just a class or a extension, you can chose what is the best for your implementation / need.

+Link to the folder: [link](UI/UIButton)

 - `Add image and text horizontal aligned to your UIButton*`: snippet for you add a image and text and align both horizontal and center;
 - `Rotate UIButton according to the device orientation*`: snippet for you be able to rotate a button according to the device orientation;